mento-protocol/docs/README.md

 Every Mento V3 swap pool is an FPMM.
 Each pool is tied to an **oracle** (external price feed) and **always quotes that rate** (minus a fee).

+**Today, Chainlink is the only oracle source used in Mento V3.** In practice, that means Mento's FX-priced pools use a **Chainlink-backed rate path** through the `OracleAdapter`.

 - No reserve-based curve → no curve-based slippage, no LVR from a stale pool price.
 - When the oracle is accurate, traders get the FX rate and **liquidity providers (LPs)** aren’t drained by arbitrage.